sdeleuze/opensnap/README.md

 Feel free to send pull requests !

 My reference development environnement is IntelliJ IDEA 13.1 + its Dart plugin.
+You should :
+ * import OpenSnap as a Gradle project
+ * Open OpenSnap module settings and set Java project level to Java 8
-You should import OpenSnap as a Gradle project, and enable Dart on opensnap-client module (Preferences -> Dart -> Enable Dart for this project + check opensnap-client module).
+ * Enable Dart on opensnap-client module (Preferences -> Dart -> Enable Dart for this project + check opensnap-client module).

+To run server side, just run or debug Application class main method.
+For client side, be sure to use http://127.0.0.1:8080 URL in order to avoid cross domain issues